 If your cat eats chocolate, you may notice vomiting, restlessness, and diarrhea.
-These can progress to more serious symptoms like seizures, heart issues, blood pressure issues, and trouble breathing.
+These can progress to more serious signs like seizures, heart issues, blood pressure issues, and trouble breathing.
 Severe chocolate toxicity can even kill your cat.

-Don’t take chances: never feed your cat chocolate candy and keep it stored safely out of reach to prevent accidental ingestion.
+Don’t take chances.
+Never feed your cat chocolate candy and keep it stored safely out of reach to prevent accidental ingestion.